simp/simp-doc/docs/user_guide/Initial_Server_Configuration.rst

 ..
 WARNING::

-   Puppet has problems when hostnames contain capital letters (`SERVER-1809`_)—do not use them!
+   Puppet has problems when hostnames contain capital letters (`SERVER-1809`_) — do not use them!

    .. _SERVER-1809: https://tickets.puppetlabs.com/browse/SERVER-1809

-.. note:: The remainder of this section assumes that:
+..
+NOTE:: The remainder of this section assumes that:

    * You started by :ref:`gsg-installing_simp_from_an_iso`
    * You have logged in using the ``simp`` local user account (created by